ajbouh/qa/README.md

 ### Local development
 - [ ] Order test run during local development based on what's failed recently
 - [ ] Line-level code coverage report
-- [ ] Rerunning tests during local development affected by what code you just modified (test code or AUT, using code coverage analysis)
+- [x] Rerunning tests during local development affected by what code you just modified (test code or AUT, using code coverage analysis)
+- [ ] Line-level test rerunning, using code coverage
 - [ ] Limit tests to files that are open in editor (open test files, open AUT files, etc)
 - [ ] Can run with git-bisect to search for commit that introduced a bug
 - [ ] Suggest which failing tests to debug first (based on heuristics)